cvondrick/torch-starter/README.md

 Torch Starter
 =============

 This is a simple Torch7 starter package.
-It can be used either as a simplified kickoff point for a Torch project.
+It can be used  as a simplified kickoff point for a Torch project.

 <img src='http://i.imgur.com/3a5fAAy.png' width='500'>